lubusIN/actions/wordpress/README.md

 # WordPress

 Github action to publish your WordPress plugin to wordpress.org plugin repository.
-Develop plugin on github and once done tag the release and sit back.
-WordPress action will publish the relese to wordpress.org SVN and create SVN tag based on the github release tag.
+Develop plugin on github and once done tag the release, sit back and relax.
+WordPress action will publish the release to wordpress.org SVN and create SVN tag based on the github release tag.

 > _**Note**_:
 >